amyles/coherence-workshop-handson/coherence-workshop-handson.md

 primary-cluster-storage   primary-cluster   storage   2          2       Ready
 ```

-The basic kubernetes resources created by the operator can be seen with the following command which will list the pods, services, deployments, replicasets and statefulsets in the coherence-demo-ns namespace:
+The basic kubernetes resources created by the Coherence operator can be seen with the following command which will list the pods, services, deployments, replicasets and statefulsets in the coherence-demo-ns namespace:

 ```
 $ kubectl get all -n coherence-demo-ns